kassem-hussein/Laravel-LIMS/README.md

   - Update statuses and generate revenue reports.

 - **Inventory Management**:
-  - Manage materials and inventory with real-time status updates and editing.
+  - Manage materials and inventory updates and editing.

 - **Custom Middleware**:
   - `AdminMiddleware` to restrict certain operations to administrators.